-When you need to check if tracking works on your website correctly, you can use three methods: tracker debugger, debug mode in Tag Manager or an inspector tool in the browser.
+There are three ways to see if your website tracking is working correctly: with tracker debugger, debug mode in Tag Manager or an inspector tool in the browser.

-In this article, we’ll explain how to work with those methods.
+In this article, we’ll explain how to work with each of these methods.

-To check tracking with the tracker debugger, follow these steps:
+To check website tracking with the tracker debugger, follow these steps:

-- Open the website that you track with Piwik PRO.
+- Open the website you want to track with Piwik PRO.

 - Consent to all tracking purposes.